 Planning Module

-Helps identify low conflict parcels to meet your solar / wind energy goal.
-View the Planning Module tool for Madhya Pradesh and Maharashtra and instructional below.
+Helps identify low-conflict parcels to meet your solar / wind energy goal.
+View the Planning Module tool for various Indian states and the instructional video below.

 News and Updates